vharg/FlowDIR/README.md

 ## FlowDir 2021

-*Elly Tennant, Susanna Jenkins, Sebastian Biass*
+*Eleanor Tennant, Susanna Jenkins, Sebastien Biass*

 * FlowDir is a MATLAB tool developed for forecasting the travel directions of effusive volcanic hazards (lava flows and block and ash flows).
 * FlowDir is based upon a simple topography analysis and is not a physical model